lw8192/Red-Team-Dev/C/Interview_Prep.md

 ### PatchGuard / KPP (Kernel Patch Protection)
 [Bypassing PatchGuard at runtime](https://hexderef.com/patchguard-bypass)
 PatchGuard / KPP (Kernel Patch Protection): x64 Windows memory protection that protects critical areas of the kernel, in use since Windows Vista.
 Protects the SSDT, GDT, IDT, system images, processor MSRs.
 Restricts software from making extensions to the Windows kernel.
 Unable to completely prevent patching - device drivers have the same privilege level as the kernel and are able to bypass and patch.
 Attack scenario - use a vulnerable kernel driver with a valid EV certificate to get low level execution privileges.
-Protects against hooking IDT, SSDT, GDT, LDT.
+Protects against hooking the IDT, SSDT, GDT, LDT.
 NULL Dereference Protection: cannot alloc the null page.
 ### SafeSEH
 Exceptions: unexpected events that occur during normal program execution.
 Windows OS: _try/_except tries to leverage Structure Exception Handling (SEH).
-When a thread fault occurs, OS calls designated set of functions (exception handlers) which can fix or give morinfo about the error.
+When a thread fault occurs, OS calls designated set of functions (exception handlers) which can fix or give more info about the error.
 Exception handlers: user defined, given by _try/_except.
 SEH overwrite: using a stack-based buffer overflow to overwrite an exception registration record that has been stored on a thread’s stack.
 Overwrite 1 or more sets of handlers - take control of IP after triggering an exception.
 SEHOP: prevent SEH overwrites, dynamic checks to the exception dispatcher that don't rely on metadata from a binary, verifies thread’s exception handler list is intact before allowing any of the registered exception handlers to be called.
 Enabled by default on Windows Server 2008+.
 SAFESEH: /SAFESEH compiler option.
 Exe has metadata that platform uses to mitigate.
-### SMEP / SMAP:
+### SMEP / SMAP
 [Windows SMEP Bypass](https://www.coresecurity.com/sites/default/files/2020-06/Windows%20SMEP%20bypass%20U%20equals%20S_0.pdf)
 Kernel exploit mitigations
-SMAP: allow pages to be protected from supervisor-mode data accesses, prevents kernelmode from executing on user mode addresses.
+SMAP: allow pages to be protected from supervisor-mode data accesses, prevents kernel mode from executing on user mode addresses.
 If SMAP is 1, software in supervisor mode can't access data at linear addresses that are accessible in user mode.
 SMEP: Supervisor Mode Execution Prevention.
 Protects pages from supervisor-mode instruction fetches.
 If SMEP is 1, software in supervisor mode can't fetch instructions at linear addresses that are accessible in user mode.
 Detects Ring - code running in user space, enabled by default since Windows 8.
 Relevant to local privilege escalation.
 SMEP bypass techniques: jump to code in user space, jump to the kernel heap (doesn't work on x64), use a ROP chain in kernel space to bypass, ROP to unprotecting hal.dll heap to write shellcode in that area and jump to that code, disable flags in the CR4 register to turn off SMEP / SMAP: 20th bit for SMEP.
 ### Code Integrity Guard (CIG), Arbitrary Code Guard (ACG)